HarryAddison/4MOST-Mock-Spectra/README.rst

 - Clone the respository
 - Go to the downloaded directory
 - $pip3 install .
+- Install the python version of 4MOST's ETC
 - Copy and edit the config file in "examples/"
 - Create the directories where the data will be saved to.
 - From terminal run: python3 create_mock_SN_Ia_spectra.py -i {path to your config file}